-- 15.1.
-All pupils are graded on their academic attainment and effort every half term in the Senior School and termly in the Junior School.
-In the Senior School teachers discuss these grades with all pupils before targets are set during grades review at the end of every grading period.
+- 16.1.
+All pupils are graded on their academic attainment and effort every half term.
+Teachers discuss these grades with all pupils before targets are set during grades review at the end of every grading period.
 In the Senior School, average attainment and effort grades are discussed by tutors and the pastoral team half termly at Pastoral Monitoring Committee meetings and specific action plans, including PAPs, are created for pupils who are deemed not to be making suitable progress.
-The Assistant Head (Pupil Progress) plays an important role in this process. - 15.2.
+The Assistant Head (Pupil Progress) plays an important role in this process. - 16.2.
 All teachers are expected to provide evidence of progress for pupils in their classes, highlighting significant value-added as provided by the Centre for Evaluation and Monitoring (CEM) for those pupils who have taken external exams.
 This evidence is discussed during their annual appraisal with their Head of Department.

-16. Vision
+17. Vision

-- 16.1.
 Our curriculum is designed to be true to our vision that The Portsmouth Grammar School is a school in which young people are inspired to learn and develop the confidence to believe in their ability to make a positive difference to the world.
-By giving pupils sufficient breadth and choice while still promoting academic depth, we aim to meet the School's aims that pupils: - 16.1.1. are happy and thrive - 16.1.2. enjoy learning and pursue success to the best of their ability - 16.1.3. are prepared for the changing world beyond school - 16.1.4. make an active contribution and live purposeful lives - 16.1.5. develop a sense of identity and to be their own person
+By giving pupils sufficient breadth and choice while still promoting academic depth, we aim to meet the School's aims that pupils:

+- 17.1. are happy and thrive - 17.2. enjoy learning and pursue success to the best of their ability - 17.3. are prepared for the changing world beyond school - 17.4. make an active contribution and live purposeful lives - 17.5. develop a sense of identity and to be their own person

-17. Associated policies and documents
+18. Associated policies and documents

-- 17.1.
-The PGS Additional Educational Needs and Disabilities Policy
+- 18.1.
+The PGS Additional Educational Needs and Disabilities Policy - 18.2.

-- 17.2.
 The PGS Teaching and Learning Policy

-- 17.3.
+- 18.3.
 The PGS Feedback & Assessment Policy

-- 17.4.
+- 18.4.
 The PGS MAGT Policy

-- 17.5.
+- 18.5.
 The PGS Pastoral Curriculum Handbook

-- 17.6.
+- 18.6.
 The PGS Middle School Curriculum Booklet

-- 17.7.
+- 18.7.
 The PGS Upper School Curriculum Booklet

-- 17.8.
+- 18.8.
 The PGS Sixth Form Prospectus and Course Guide

-- 17.9.
+- 18.9.
 The PGS SMSC Statement

-18. Allocation of tasks and Version control
+19. Allocation of tasks and Version control

 Task Allocated to When / frequency of review

 Keeping the policy up to date and Deputy As required, and at least termly

 compliant with the law and best Head (Academic)

 practice

 Monitoring the implementation of Deputy As required, and at least termly

-the policy, relevant risk assessments Head (Academic)
+the policy, relevant risk Head (Academic)

-and any action taken in response and
+assessments and any action taken

+in response and evaluating

-evaluating effectiveness
+effectiveness

-Maintaining up to date records of all Deputy As required, and at least termly
+Maintaining up to date records of Deputy As required, and at least termly

-information created in relation to the Head (Academic)
+all information created in relation Head (Academic)

-policy and its implementation as
+to the policy and its

+implementation as required by

-required by the GDPR
+the GDPR

 Reviewing input from interested Deputy As required, and normally annually

-groups (such as pupils, staff, Parents) Head (Academic)
+groups (such as pupils, staff, Head (Academic)

+Parents) to consider

-to consider improvements to
+improvements to

 the School's processes under

 the policy

 Formal review Governing body Three yearly

 The PGS Curriculum Policy

+Date approved 18th March 2022 (Governing Body)

-Date approved 7 th February 2025 (Education Committee)
+Date reviewed 4th February 2022 (Education Committee)

-Date reviewed 15 th January 2025 (SMT)

-Next Review Due Spring Term 2028 (with update Sept 2025)

 Review Schedule Every 3 Years

+Next Review Due Spring Term 2025

-Policy Author Deputy Head (Teaching and Learning)
+Policy Author Deputy Head (Academic)

 Status: ISI Requirement to be made available

 Report: Academic and Educational Report